Blood Mania: Critical response

 Michael Bate of the Ottawa Citizen compared the film to a soap opera, writing that "by skimming over the film's few tense moments, director Robert O'Neill fails to inject his work with any sense of terror."
 Kevin Thomas of the Los Angeles Times deemed the film a "glum and tedious exercise," though he praised the cinematography for providing a "rich, sensuous look" and also noted the "eerie score."

 Scott Weinberg of eFilmcritic.com gave the film a negative review, calling it "stunningly drab" and noting that it offers "nothing more than three or four gauzy love scenes offset by a nonstop deluge of "Let's kill so and so for his fortune" schpiel.
 I instantly and involuntarily tuned out every time the characters spoke."

 Home media

-Blood Mania was released as a double feature DVD by Code Red, paired with Land of the Minotaur, in 2012.
+Blood Mania was released in super 8 and as a double feature DVD by Code Red, paired with Land of the Minotaur, in 2012.
 On January 31, 2017, the film was released as a double feature on DVD and Blu-ray with Point of Terror (1971), also starring Carpenter, by Vinegar Syndrome.
 The first 3,000 units of the release also feature a bonus disc containing the television cuts of each film.
+The film was also included in Mill Creek Entertainment's "200 Drive-In Cult Cinema" DVD Collection in 2013.